conan-io/docs/developing_packages/workspaces.rst

     $ git clone https://github.com/memsharded/conan-workspace-example.git
     $ cd conan-workspace-example

-Note this folder contains a file *conanws.yml* in the root, with the following contents:
+Note that this folder contains a file *conanws.yml* in the root, with the following contents:

 .. code-block:: text